 1) Digital flyers

 Simultaneously, the listing agent gets a text and email notifying them of the lead.
 If they call the prospect who requested the information immediately, they will still be standing in front of the listing.
+As always, the design of the flyer is all that matters.
+If it looks strange to your prospect you will never hear from them, and that’s why it’s important to follow certain rules while designing real estate flyers.

 2) Virtual tours